omerbsezer/Fast-Docker/README.md

 ### Docker Compose  <a name="compose"></a>
 - Define and run multi-container applications with Docker.
 - Easy to create Docker components using one file: Docker-Compose file
-- It is yaml file that defines components: services, volumes, networks, secrets
+- It is yaml file that defines components:
+    - Services,
+    - Volumes,
+    - Networks,
+    - Secrets
 - Sample "docker-compose.yml" file:

 ```